 It wiggles

 When you gently pull on the end of the drumstick, the turkey leg will wiggle easily, with almost no resistance.
 If you have to force the drumstick away from the body of the bird, it’s not quite ready.
+Cutting into the turkey during cooking isn’t a great option, because you need to keep the heat and juices locked in, so this is a little better test.

 The juices run clear